 It’s no secret that businesses around the world have fully embraced our current digital age.
 Gartner research shows that there is $3.7 trillion in annual IT spending globally.
-IDC forecasts that by 2021, digital experience expenditures will hit $2.1 trillion.
+IDC forecasts that by 2021, digital customer journey experience expenditures will hit $2.1 trillion.
 And in addition to these extraordinary figures, a significant number of CEOs have marked digital transformation as their #1 priority for 2019.

 The widespread rise of digital technologies presents a massive growth opportunity and, while you may think the above numbers indicate otherwise, many companies are still not prepared to take full advantage of it.